buhowski/react-typescript/public/text-data/films/SelfPresentation/SelfPresentationEN.md

 #### Creative Experiments / Shows

-# Self-presentation Projects
+# Self-Presentation Projects

-Here are ideas that are possible without funding but are impossible without proactive people ready to get involved.

-The foundation for starting is people willing to dive into the unknown of the final result, but for the experience and the desire to have fun.
+This block contains ideas that are possible without funding but impossible without proactive people willing to dive into the unknown results — for the sake of experience and fun.

-If you are just planning to get into content creation or are already involved but lack ideas or want to try something new — all these projects, if we implement them, can be used exclusively on your own channels.
+If you are just planning to get into content creation or already involved but lack ideas or want to try something new — all these projects, if we implement them, can be used on your own channels.

 ## List